UCSC-Treehouse/pipelines/README.md

     make fusion

-Intermediate files will be stores in output/ with the final output named after the input filename with .gz on the end.
+Intermediate files will be stored in output/ with the final output named after the input filename with .gz on the end.
 A typical single sample running just expression on a 16 core 120G server will take about 8 hours to process.
 Additional samples submitted at the same time will take a bit less.
 The Makefile has debugging turned on to facilitate any issues with getting the test files to process.